ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 Any pronouns are fine, but my prefered pronouns are they!
 I am a lesbian nbie!
 You're probably here from ponytown (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic towards you at first (๑>؂•̀๑)!
 I'm often afk or semi afk, so please W2I if you want to get noticed.
 I might not see your msg in game otherwise!

 Don't add me to friends randomly, I add only people I know at least a bit.
-I will not help you with anything using my supporter unless you are my friend.
 Do not add me if you plan to never talk to me again, and I delete people that are offline for +14 days and I don't know that much.
 I'll re-add you if you reach out tho! <3

 I am an artist working mostly with 2D art and animation!
 Please don't ask for free drawings, I have enough work on my head ദ്ദി ༎ຶ‿༎ຶ )!
 I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!